fbmarinho/mytv-api/README.md

-# mytv-api
+# MYTV IPTV API

+Just a study project

+## Tecnologies

-IPTV Channels API in Node.js with Adonis framework
+Node.js with Adonis framework and SQLite3.